Supplemental Explanations to Improve Comprehension of and Trust in Soil Health Cards

 - Control (C): an SHC only

-- Treatment 1 (T1): an SHC along with an audio recording
+- Treatment 1 (T1): an SHC and an audio recording

-- Treatment 2 (T2): an SHC along with a video clip
+- Treatment 2 (T2): an SHC and a video clip

-- Treatment 3 (T3): an SHC along with an agronomist visit
+- Treatment 3 (T3): an SHC and a visit by an agronomist

-We also randomly varied whether the results of the SHC recommended higher fertilizer use than is typically practiced by farmers in the area or lower fertilizer use than is typically practiced.
+We also randomly varied whether the SHC recommended higher fertilizer use than is typically practiced by farmers in the area or lower fertilizer use than is typically practiced.
 Each set of recommendations was plausible, given the soil composition in the area.
-This was done to understand whether trust in information is driven by a bias towards believing that more fertilizers are always better than less.
-Half of the participants in groups T1, T2, T3, and C each received one type of SHC (high/low).
-Farmers in groups T1-T3 were also provided a written supplement converting fertilizer recommendations from kg/hectare as in the soil card to kg/bigha (the common unit of area used in this setting).
+This was done to understand whether trust in information is driven by a bias towards believing that more fertilizer is always better than less.
+Half of the participants in groups T1, T2, T3, and C received high-recommendation SHCs and the other half received low-recommendation SHCs.
+Farmers in the three treatment groups were also provided with a written supplement to convert fertilizer recommendations from the kg/hectare unit of area used by the SHC to the kg/bigha unit commonly used in this setting.

 We first assessed farmer beliefs without providing any soil nutrient information, by asking the farmer to provide fertilizer recommendations to a hypothetical friend or cousin cultivating irrigated cotton.
-Second, each farmer was shown an SHC and asked to answer (i) factual questions about specific urea, DAP, and MOP recommendations contained therein, and (ii) opinion questions gauging their perception of the trustworthiness of these recommendations.
-Finally, as per the assignment, the SHC’s recommendations were also explained through an audio recording, video clip, or agronomist visit.
-Farmers were then asked to answer these questions again.
-At this time, they were also asked other questions regarding their knowledge of soil fertility, trust in recommendations under different scenarios, and willingness to participate in lotteries whereby, if chosen, they would have to pay Rs.250 (or Rs.200, or Rs.150) to have a soil test worth Rs.250 performed for their field.
+Second, we showed each farmer an SHC and asked the farmer to answer: (1) factual questions about the SHC’s recommendations about three specific types of fertilizer, and (2) opinion questions, to gauge the farmer’s perception of the trustworthiness of these recommendations.
+Finally, as per the farmer’s assignment to a treatment group, the SHC’s recommendations were also explained through an audio recording, video clip, or visit by an agronomist.
+Farmers were then asked to answer the questions again.
+At this time, they were also asked other questions regarding their knowledge of soil fertility, trust in recommendations under different scenarios, and willingness to participate in lotteries whereby, if chosen, they would have to pay INR 250 (or 200, or 150) to have a soil test worth INR 250 performed for their field.

 For more information see Cole and Sharma (2017).